 So, if you are looking for mashed turnip recipes, give this one a try!
 Even if you're not a fan of mashed turnips, this recipe will definitely turn you, and without breaking the weight watchers points bank!

-This Turnip Apple Casserole is a delicious mixture of apples, turnips, brown sugar and butter.
-It's also been lightened to 3 WW points on blue per serving.
+This Turnip Apple Casserole is a delicious mixture of apples, turnips, brown sugar, and butter.
 It makes a fabulous side dish for holiday dinners.
-I serve it at Thanksgiving, Easter and Christmas!
+I serve it at Thanksgiving, Easter, and Christmas dinner!
 And it's easy to make!

 🔪 Instructions